 Usually, early in the development of CRPS, there are only a few symptoms and they may be mild.
 First, there must be an initial injury.
 Then, your doctor will look for abnormally high levels of pain after the injury that cannot be attributed to another cause.
 They may also check for changes in the appearance of the skin around the affected area that are not related to some other cause.

-Dr. Rolland Nemirovsky specializes in pain relief and has experience in treating various types of pain.
+Dr. Rolland Miro specializes in pain relief and has experience in treating various types of pain.
 Schedule a consultation appointment for information on how he can help you achieve relief from the pain and discomfort of CRPS.